We Are FMCSA Brochure

-At the same time, CMVs pose unique safety and regulatory challenges due to their size, weight, and unique operation—from wide turns and massive blind spots, to transportation of hazardous materials.
+At the same time, all motorists should be aware of the unique safety challenges of CMVs due to their size, weight, and operation—from wide turns and massive blind spots, to transportation of hazardous materials.

 That’s why FMCSA asks everyone to be a partner in truck and bus safety.

 As the lead government agency responsible for regulating and providing safety oversight of commercial motor vehicles (CMVs), FMCSA’s mission is to reduce crashes, injuries, and fatalities involving large trucks and buses.

 Established in 2000, FMCSA partners with industry, safety advocates, and state and local governments to keep our nation’s roadways safe.
 Approximately 1,100 dedicated FMCSA employees across the country work diligently every day to improve CMV safety by preventing large truck and bus crashes and saving lives through:

 The Department of Transportation has three top priorities:

 FMCSA leads a wide array of programs for industry, drivers, and the public, including those featured below.

 Enforces compliance with CMV safety regulations by an array of measures including the Safety Measurement System (SMS), FMCSA’s performance-based method of focusing resources on the highest risk carriers.

 Maintains records of all drug and alcohol program violations in a central repository for employers to check whether current and prospective employees have incurred a drug or alcohol violation that would prohibit them from operating a CMV.

 Ensures compliance with Hazardous Materials Regulations, and provides industry information, training, and education on HM transportation safety, regulations, and emergency response.